-6.1.
-These rules establish general Water Use Categories and Water Quality Standards for the waters of the State.
-Unless otherwise designated by these rules, at a minimum all waters of the State are designated for the Propagation and Maintenance of Fish and Other Aquatic Life (Category B) and for Water Contact Recreation (Category C) consistent with Federal Act goals.
-Incidental utilization for whatever purpose may or may not constitute a justification for assignment of a water use category to a particular stream segment.
+- 6.1.
+This section establishes general Water Use Categories and Water Quality Standards for the waters of the State.
+Unless otherwise designated by this rule, at a minimum all waters of the State are designated for the Propagation and Maintenance of Fish and Other Aquatic Life (Category B) and for Water Contact Recreation (Category C) consistent with Federal Act goals.
+Incidental utilization for whatever purpose may or may not constitute a justification for assignment of a water use category to a particular stream segment. - 6.1.a.

-6.1.a.
 Waste assimilation and transport are not recognized as designated uses.
-The classification of the waters must take into consideration the use and value of water for public water supplies, protection and propagation of fish, shellfish and wildlife, recreation in and on the water, agricultural, industrial and other purposes including navigation.
+The classification of the waters must take into consideration the use and value of water for public water supplies, protection and propagation of fish, shellfish and wildlife, recreation in and on the water, agricultural, industrial, and other purposes, including navigation.